 The 7-Step Morning Restart

-1. 7:00 — Open curtains, take 5 minutes of natural light (suppresses melatonin, boosts serotonin)
+- 7:00 Open the curtains and take 5 minutes of natural light (suppresses melatonin, boosts serotonin)

-7. Before bed — Review one more card before sleep (leverages overnight memory consolidation)
+- Before bed: review one more card before sleep (leverages overnight memory consolidation)

-Memly's one-card push notification is built for this protocol — you do not even decide to open the app, you just respond to a single notification.
-For a deeper dive on the science of spacing during your day, see study during your commute.
+Memly's one-card push notification is built for this protocol: you never have to decide to open the app, you just answer the notification that is already on screen.
+For more on spacing reviews across the day, see study during your commute.

 Implementation Intentions: Outsource Willpower to Your Environment